-Trails, Gardens & Outdoor Sights
+Trails, Wetlands & Outdoor Sights

 Irvine’s Outdoor Classroom provides an open, natural space for children to engage in nature play.
 Fallen stumps and logs become balance beams, forts, and castles; mud, sand, and leaves become the ingredients needed to create five-star meals in our play kitchen.
 The Outdoor Classroom is perfect for children of all ages.
 Come out and play to see what your child can imagine and achieve!